grimm-co/killerbeez/IPT.md

 ## kAFL

-kAFL utilizes Intel PT support to trace execution while fuzzing the Operating System kernels.
+kAFL utilizes Intel PT support to trace execution while fuzzing Operating System kernels.
 Rather than hashing TIP/TNT packets, kAFL utilizes a custom packet decoder that caches disassembly.
 Similar to Killerbeez, kAFL also ignores non-relevant IPT packets.
 As described above, the Killerbeez implementation does not a use a disassembler and thus will be faster than kAFL, but is unable to obtain the basic block transitions that kAFL can. kAFL's IPT implementation is